 You have to pay an annual fee no matter which of the First Progress cards you go with, but the Select charges a manageable fee of $39.
 Many cards charge more than this to use throughout the year, although it’s certainly possible to find secured cards with no annual fee.
 This fee isn’t the lowest available of the three First Progress cards, either, but a much lower APR balances it out.

-The interest rate you’ll pay with this credit card is less than 14 percent, which is unusually low for a secured card.
+The interest rate you’ll pay with this credit card is 19.24 variable APR, which is unusually low for a secured card.
 Typically, credit card issuers charge a higher annual fee on secured credit cards because you’re deemed a riskier customer but that’s not the case with this First Progress card.

 Work up to a higher credit line